tylernford/cocina_build/content/dine.md

-    Dinners, Baby Showers, Alumni Gatherings, Birthdays, Anniversaries, Holiday Parties and much more! \n\nWe can bring our award-winning Tex-Mex/Mexican to your work, residence or other location with advanced notice. \n\n- Free delivery within a 10 mile radius of our restaurant, with an additional fee for further mileage.
+    Dinners, Baby Showers, Alumni Gatherings, Birthdays, Anniversaries, Holiday Parties and much more! \n\nWe can bring our award-winning Tex-Mex/Mexican to your work, residence or other location with advanced notice. \n\n- Free delivery within a 10-mile radius of our restaurant, with an additional fee for further mileage.
     \n- Delivery orders include a hot drop-off and quick onsite set-up. \n- Minimum Order is required for delivery and for catered events. \n\nLet us plan the details of set-up, service and clean-up so you can enjoy your catered event."